How to Keep Business Booming During the Holidays

 Donating your time to charitable organizations is another excellent way to network while giving back to your community.
 Look for charities that you have a passion for serving and reach out to see how you can help.
 While it’s great to make new connections, doing something positive for others always feels good and many charities are in need of a helping hand over the holidays.

 Five minutes is better than none, so if you can’t get on your client’s calendar for regular meetings during the next few months, ask if you can stop by to drop off a holiday gift.
-Stopping by or sending a little something in the mail to thank your clients for their business is a courteous gesture that they will remember and could give you an opportunity to schedule time with them in the coming weeks.
+A short in-person meeting or sending a little something in the mail to thank your clients for their business is a courteous gesture that they will remember and could give you an opportunity to schedule time with them in the coming weeks.

 In either case, leave behind a holiday card, treat, or gift that fits your budget.
 There are numerous options out there for appropriate holiday gifts in all price ranges.